frozon/passbook/README.md

     send_data pkpass.string, type: 'application/vnd.apple.pkpass', disposition: 'attachment', filename: "pass.pkpass"

 ```
-if you are using Sinatra you will need to include the 'active_support' gem and will need to require 'active_support/json/encoding'.
+If you are using Sinatra you will need to include the 'active_support' gem and will need to require 'active_support/json/encoding'.
 Here is an example using the streaming mechanism.

 ```
 require 'sinatra'